Dental Bonding – Fairfax, VA

 - Closing Gaps: Too much space between your teeth?
 It can be filled in.

-- Lengthening Teeth: If your teeth are just a little too short, or if there’s too much gum tissue visible whenever you smile, direct bonding can increase their length.
+- Lengthening Teeth: If your teeth are just a little too short, or if there’s too much gum tissue visible whenever you smile, dental bonding can increase their length.

-- Reshaping Teeth: We can use direct bonding to improve the appearance of any misshapen teeth.
+- Reshaping Teeth: We can use dental bonding to improve the appearance of any misshapen teeth.

 - Protecting Tooth Roots: Receding gums can leave the roots of your teeth exposed, but a layer of composite resin will provide some added protection.

 Of course, there are some cosmetic issues where other treatments would be more appropriate, such as using Invisalign for a crooked smile.
 We’ll check your oral health and figure out the best way to give you the beautiful grin you deserve.

 Benefits of Detal Bonding